sri080797/HeyDay-Script/README.md

 # Greeting and welcoming wishes
 greeting="Hey"
-compliment="Welcome to Auburn's Hey Day!"
+Wishes="Welcome to Auburn's Hey Day!"

 # Asking name of user
 echo "Hey there!
 What's your name?" read -p "Enter your name: " name

 # Display the personalized greeting and  wishes for Auburn Hey day
 echo "$greeting, $name!"
-echo "$compliment"
+echo "$Wishes"
 echo "Have a great day, $name!"

 ```
 **Example Output**
 Here’s an example of what the script will output: